fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

 Save the file, and now, let's start our training.
 Run the file 'train.py'.\
 `~$ python3 train.py`

 _You will first see 3 images displayed one by one(press 'space' to skip to the next one).
-This is to confirm we have registered our dataset correctly.
-After the 3rd image displayed, the training process will start._\
+This is to confirm that we have registered our dataset correctly.
+After the 3rd image displayed, the training process will begin._\
 ![training](https://github.com/fookseng/Pytorch-Detectron2-object-detection-and-segmentation/blob/main/resources/train.png)
 --------------------------------------------------------------------------------------------------------------------
 ### Step 6: Open Tensorboard to display the performance.